– General Information –

 Chan was a regular feature on the classic poker TV show Poker After Dark.
 He appeared on some episodes where he would play high buy-in Sit&Go tournaments, but a lot of times he would play high stakes NLHE cash games.

 In one of the episodes, he got into a $26,000 pot with Daniel Negreanu where Chan was holding a full house while Negreanu had a straight – a hand that has been talked about from time to time ever since.
-The reason the hand is so famous is that the two poker greats read each other’s hands perfectly.
+The reason the hand is so famous is that the two poker greats called out each other’s hands perfectly.

 Chan also appeared on PokerGO’s revived version of Poker After Dark.